ntkhang03/NPM-Module-Checker/README.md

 - `npmModuleChecker.packageInstalledDevDependencySeverity`: Severity level for packages installed as dev dependencies.
 - `npmModuleChecker.missingFileIndexSeverity`: Severity level for missing index files.
 - `npmModuleChecker.missingFileSeverity`: Severity level for missing files.
+- `npmModuleChecker.enableUnusedPackageCheck`: Enable or disable automatic checking for unused packages when opening `package.json` file.
+- `npmModuleChecker.unusedPackageSeverity`: Severity level for the diagnostic when unused packages are found.

 ## 📸 Screenshots